Rackspace Technology: 2020s

 In June 2020 it changed its name to Rackspace Technology.

 In August 2020 Rackspace Technology opened for trading on the Nasdaq under the ticker symbol "RXT" after its initial public offering (IPO).
 The Initial public offering of 33,500,000 shares of its common stock at an initial public offering price of $21.00 per share.

 In September 2022 the company named Amar Maletira as its new CEO.

-In December 2022 Rackspace suffered a major service outage which affected all their hosted Exchange users (customers who bought email services from Rackspace that involved instances of Microsoft Exchange hosted on Rackspace's servers).
+In December 2022 Rackspace suffered a major service outage which affected all its hosted Exchange users (customers who bought email services from Rackspace that involved instances of Microsoft Exchange hosted on Rackspace's servers).
 After initial investigation Rackspace declared the incident a 'security incident' and said it had powered down its servers to protect customer data which some commentators speculated might be indicative of a ransomware incident, a theory that was lent further credence by Rackspace's decision to recommend that customers migrate to Microsoft 365 rather than wait to have their Exchange-based solutions restored.
 On Monday December 5, 2022, the first full day of trading after the incident (which started on the previous Friday), Rackspace's shares were down as much as 16% ($0.75).

 A class action lawsuit against Rackspace Technology, Inc. was filed on December 12, 2022, by Cole & Van Note for tens of thousands of businesses who lost access to their emails and services due to ransomware users.
 Stephenson, et al. v.
 Rackspace Technology, Inc. This class action was dismissed by the judge in San Antonio in May, 2023.

-In June 2023, Rackspace announced Foundry for Generative AI by Rackspace (FAIR™), a groundbreaking global practice dedicated to accelerating the secure, responsible and sustainable adoption of generative AI solutions across industries.
+In June 2023, Rackspace launched Foundry for Generative AI by Rackspace (FAIR), a practice offering consulting and deployment services for generative AI.

 In January 2024, Rackspace moved its San Antonio Global Headquarters from Windcrest (The Castle) to the RidgeWood Plaza II office building, located in north-central San Antonio.

+Rackspace recorded large non-cash impairment charges in the mid-2020s as its market capitalisation fell: $681 million in 2022, $761 million in 2023, and a further $593 million in the first quarter of 2024 alone.
+The company reported a net loss of $863 million for 2024 on revenue of about $2.74 billion, with revenue declining in both of its business units.
+Revenue fell a further 2% in 2025, to $2.69 billion, while the net loss narrowed to $226 million.

 In September 2025 the company named Gajen Kandiah as its new CEO, replacing Amar Maletira.

+On June 10, 2026, the executive committee of Rackspace's board approved a workforce realignment plan cutting about 15% of the company's global staff, roughly 750 employees.
+The company said it expected one-time charges of $14–19 million in 2026 and annualised savings of $75–85 million, and described the cuts as a move away from certain legacy service-delivery functions, chiefly in its Public Cloud unit, in order to redeploy resources towards enterprise artificial intelligence services.